Roger Avary: 1990s

+2000s

 In 2002, Avary directed the film adaptation for The Rules of Attraction, based on Bret Easton Ellis' novel, which he also executive produced.
 The Rules of Attraction was the first studio film to be edited on Apple's Final Cut Pro editing system.
 Avary became a spokesperson for Final Cut Pro product, appearing in Apple print and web ads worldwide.
 In 2005, Avary, at the request of his friend, actor James Van Der Beek, played the part of a peyote-taking gonzo film director Franklin Brauner in the film Standing Still.
+The film Glitterati was finished in 2004 and stars Kip Pardue.
+It can never be released because of legal and ethical concerns.